We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 #1 Tour Historic Sights in Basel Old Town

 Old Town Basel, Switzerland is where every visitor should start exploring the city.
-We devised a 3km (1 hour) self-guided walk to the best Basel sights.
+We devised a 2 mile (approx. 1 hour) self-guided walk to the best Basel sights.

-Top Tip: Use this link for Google Maps for step-by-step directions for this self-guided Basel Walking Tour.
+Top Tip: Use this Google Map for step-by-step directions for our Self-Guided Basel Walking Tour.

 Mittlere Brucke (Middle Bridge)